jmtornetta/cloudflareAPI/readme.md

 # About
 A library of functions which use Cloudflare's API to speed up DNS onboarding and management.
 Create zones, set DNS records, and edit properties from your terminal or program.
 # Instructions
+1. Copy "api.default.config" to "api.config"
-1. Add credentials from Cloudflare's API to "api.config" save.
+2. Add credentials from Cloudflare's API to "api.config" and save.
 Acquire from "https://dash.cloudflare.com/profile/api-tokens".
-2. Call the script with a function as the first argument.
+3. Call the script with a function as the first argument.
 Examples:
 ```./cfapi.sh onboard_zone "example.com"```
 ```./cfapi.sh delete_zone "example.com"```
 ## Config > Parent Domain